%

 Historical Appreciation

 Home values in Fort Leonard Wood, MO have appreciated at 2.5% per year.
-Appreciation is modest, meaning total returns will be driven primarily by cash flow rather than equity gains.
-This is actually preferred by many investors who want predictable, income-based returns.
+Appreciation is modest at 2.5%, meaning total returns will be driven primarily by cash flow rather than equity gains.
+This is actually preferred by many investors who want predictable, income-based returns rather than speculative price appreciation.

 5-Year Price Projection